Unknown Colors: Recording and promotion

-The majority of songs on the record were composed within a six month period.
+The majority of songs on the record were composed within a six-month period.
 "Marble Gods" was released as the album's lead single, and appeared on Rough Trade's sampler album Indiepop 09.
 "Cherry Blossom" was also released as a single.
 The band promoted the album with performances at several UK music festivals, including Truck Festival.

 Critical reception

 The record received positive review upon release.
 Heather Phares of AllMusic rated the album four stars out of five, praising it for revisiting the "halcyon days of the late '80s and early '90s, when indie pop crossbred with shoegaze, and groups like Lush, Bettie Serveert, and Velocity Girl mixed those dreamy sonics with immediate hooks and melodies."
 She summarised by saying: "Even if there aren't too many previously unknown sounds on Unknown Colors, Sad Day for Puppets know how to use them well."
-A writer for Sydsvenskan complimented the disparity between the influences the band utilised in composing the record, and said they succeeded in making a record "better than their combined influences.
+A writer for Sydsvenskan complimented the disparity between the influences the band used in composing the record, and said they succeeded in making a record "better than their combined influences.
 There's something quite majestic going on here, even if you can't put your finger on it."
 Likewise, Swedish magazine Muzic said: "The music and melodies are elaborate and well composed without being predictable or too easily accessible, which is an art in itself to master."
 NME was complimentary of Anna Eklund's vocals, saying that her "spectral diction – enshrined under glacial washes of distortion – is seductive and richly evocative."
 Although Joyzine was dismissive about the length of time it took the band to compose the album, and said such brevity often resulted in sub-par records, they described Unknown Colors as a major leap forward for the group.

 The album also received some mixed reviews.
 A writer for Sonic Magazine said they enjoyed the first ten songs, but "quickly lost interest" during the album's eleventh track, when "everything begins to fall flat".
 Groove described the record as "nice" while indicating "Little Light" was its best song, but was unimpressed by the rest of the album.